Skip to main content

 icon-arrival-miami

-Measuring 1,198 feet in length with a capacity to hold around 10,000 passengers and crew at maximum capacity, the largest cruise ship at sea is Royal Caribbean's Icon of the Seas.
-This massive ship is roughly 6% larger than Wonder of the Seas, the former record-holder.
+Measuring 1,198 feet in length with a capacity to hold around 10,000 passengers and crew at maximum capacity, the largest cruise ships at sea are Royal Caribbean's Icon, Star, and Legend of the Seas.
+These massive ships are roughly 6% larger than Wonder of the Seas, the former Oasis Class record-holder.

-Her gross tonnage, or the measurement of the internal volume of a ship, is 250,800.
+Their gross tonnage, or the measurement of the internal volume of a ship, is around 248,663.
 In comparison, Royal Caribbean's smallest ship, Grandeur of the Seas, measures 73,817.
-Of course, both of these ships fall on opposite ends of the spectrum, with many cruise ships falling somewhere in between.
-There are even cruise ships that are more yacht-like and can carry less than 100 guests!

 How big is the average cruise ship?